tensorflow/tensorflow/README.md

     architectures.
 *   Ability to represent target-specific operations, e.g. the MXU on TPUs.

-As MLIR is a common IR which also supports hardware specific operations.
+MLIR is a common IR which also supports hardware specific operations.
 Thus, any investment into the infrastructure surrounding MLIR (e.g. the compiler passes that work on it) should yield good returns; many targets can use that infrastructure and will benefit from it.